nyorain/swa/docs/notes.md

 general

+- x11 & wayland backends: make sure that key_states and button_states
+  are never access out of range, even for weird codes
 - add swa_cursor_disable or something that allows to lock pointer on wayland and grab the cursor on x11
 - interface to query platform phdev vulkan support, see glfw